Without glögg (pronounced “gluhg” by the Swedish, and “gloog” by the

 As the warmth radiated through my dissolving body, unearthly shapes and

 colors danced kaleidoscopically through my expanding mind.
-“With glögg,"
+“With this

-So please, give glögg the respect it deserves.
-And when you take your turn
+So please, children, give glögg the respect it deserves.
+And when you take

-stirring the pot, keep in mind that the vapors evaporating from its surface are
+your turn stirring the pot, keep in mind that the vapors evaporating from its

 Glögg recipes vary, but are always built on a base of red wine.
 Though it